dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 # Rational

-1. **Why is there only one mechanism for the Client to authenticate with the AS?
+1. **Why is there only one mechanism for the Client to authenticate with the GS?
 Why not support other mechanisms?**

     Having choices requires implementers to understand which choice is preferable for them.
 Having one default mechanism in the document for the Client to authenticate simplifies most implementations.
 Extensions can specify other mechanisms that are preferable in specific environments.

 1. **Why is the default Client authentication JOSE rather than MTLS?**

     MTLS cannot be used today by a Dynamic Client.
 MTLS requires the application to have access below what is typically the application layer, that is often not available on some platforms.
 JOSE is done at the application layer.
-Many AS deployments will be an application behind a proxy performing TLS, and there are risks in the proxy passing on the results of MTLS.
+Many GS deployments will be an application behind a proxy performing TLS, and there are risks in the proxy passing on the results of MTLS.

 1. **Why is the default Client authentication JOSE rather than HTTP signing?**

     There is currently no widely deployed open standard for HTTP signing.
-Additionally, HTTP signing requires passing all the relevant parts of the HTTP request to downstream services within an AS that may need to independently verify the Client identity.
+Additionally, HTTP signing requires passing all the relevant parts of the HTTP request to downstream services within an GS that may need to independently verify the Client identity.

-1. **What are the advantages of using JOSE for the Client to authenticate to the AS and a resource?**
+1. **What are the advantages of using JOSE for the Client to authenticate to the GS and a resource?**

     Both Registered Clients and Dynamic Clients can have a private key, eliminating the public Client issues in OAuth 2.0, as a Dynamic Client can create an ephemeral key pair.
-Using asymetric cryptography also allows each instance of a Registered Client to have its own private key if it can obtain a certificate binding its public key to the public key the AS has for the Client.
-Signed tokens can be passed to downstream components in a AS or RS to enable independent verification of the Client and its request.
-The AS Initiated Sequence {{ASInitiatedSequence}} requires a URL safe parameter, and JOSE is URL safe.
+Using asymetric cryptography also allows each instance of a Registered Client to have its own private key if it can obtain a certificate binding its public key to the public key the GS has for the Client.
+Signed tokens can be passed to downstream components in a GS or RS to enable independent verification of the Client and its request.
+The GS Initiated Sequence {{GSInitiatedGrant}} requires a URL safe parameter, and JOSE is URL safe.

-1. **Why does the AS not return parameters to the Client in the redirect url?**
+1. **Why does the GS not return parameters to the Client in the redirect url?**

     Passing parameters via a browser redirection is the source of many of the security risks in OAuth 2.0.
 It also presents a challenge for smart devices.
-In this protocol, the redirection from the Client to the AS is to enable the AS to interact with the User, and the redirection back to the Client is to hand back interaction control to the Client if the redirection was a full browser redirect.
-Unlike OAuth 2.0, the identity of the Client is independent of the URI the AS redirects to.
+In this protocol, the redirection from the Client to the GS is to enable the GS to interact with the User, and the redirection back to the Client is to hand back interaction control to the Client if the redirection was a full browser redirect.
+Unlike OAuth 2.0, the identity of the Client is independent of the URI the GS redirects to.

 1. **Why is there not a UserInfo endpoint as there is with OpenID Connect?**